Internal Medicine Residency

 Approved Positions

 As a member of this program, residents are able to work closely with hospitalists and internal medicine clinical physicians for an integrated approach to management of chronic illness issues on both the inpatient and outpatient settings.
-Our attending physicians take pride in staying current in both literature review and current medical management guidelines, and expect our residents to continue the upkeep of their medical knowledge.
-In conjunction with our internal medicine attending physicians, residents are also expected to supervise and teach medical students and fellow interns in collaboration with A.T.
+Attending physicians take pride in staying current in both literature review and current medical management guidelines, and expect residents to continue the upkeep of their medical knowledge.
+In conjunction with internal medicine attending physicians, residents are also expected to supervise and teach medical students and fellow interns in collaboration with A.T.
 Still University.

 Residents have the opportunity to participate in various hospital inpatient procedures, such a endotracheal intubation, bronchoscopy, thoracentesis and paracentesis.
 Residents also receive training in bedside point of care ultrasound, ultrasound guidance for central venous lines and the opportunity to perform osteopathic manipulation on hospitalized and clinic patients when indicated.
-Many of our hospital inpatients receive follow up care in the resident outpatient clinic, allowing for improved continuity of care.
+Many hospital inpatients receive follow up care in the resident outpatient clinic, allowing for improved continuity of care.

 Internal medicine-specific didactic training focuses on internal medicine board review, journal review club, case review and presentations, and human simulation labs.
-Our program also collaborates with other hospital training facilities to provide a more comprehensive training in specialties such as gastroenterology, pulmonology and infectious disease.
+The program also collaborates with other hospital training facilities to provide a more comprehensive training in specialties such as gastroenterology, pulmonology and infectious disease.